lanl/LaGriT/docs/pages/docs/commands/GENIEE.md

   ipath is the search path the algorithm followed through the mesh.

   ifflip reports the orientation of each element as compared to element 1.

+  ## Testing Topology or watertightness for Multi-Materials

+For a single material watertight mesh, there will be no boundaries, that is **geniee** will report no more than 2 jtet loops.
+If you run **boundary_components** the result will show "0  different exterior boundary components".
+For a watertight mesh, each edge needs to appear in (at least) two facets, but can appear in more than two.
+For instance if a surface is extracted on a 2 material mesh, the material boundary faces will also be extracted.
+These boundary faces will share an edge with outside faces so that 3 faces share a single edge. **geniee** will report as shown in this example with 4 boundary edges and no more than 3 faces sharing an edge:

+    geniee: mesh has   4  jtet loops, max cycle length =  3

+The basic test is we compute a face graph of the mesh.
+We visit all cells and look across the face and ask if I look across face i of cell J what is the cell m and face n on the other side.
+If the answer is, nothing is on the other side the face is labeled as 'boundary'.
+The tests are not geometric, they are topological.
+The test is on the cell connectivity list.
+That is if cell a has edge i,j then we are looking in the connectivity list for a cell with edge j,i (or i,j).
+In general in a 'good' mesh we expect the shared edge to be traversed in the opposite direction.
+However, in the multi-material models where 3 (or more) triangles share an edge, we cannot expect the edges to be traversed in opposite directions.